alexhang212/SparrowVis_Pipeline/Code/README.md

 ```
 Rscript ProcessFrameInfo.R [VidName]
 ```
 Where **[VidName]** is the name of the video without the .mp4 extension.
-The script will output a new dataframe called **Short.csv** within each of the output folders.
+The script will output a new dataframe called **FramesShort.csv** within each of the output folders.

 ### 3. Extracting Clips
-Next, the python script [ExtractFrames.py](./ExtractFrames.py) takes the events and timestamps from **Short.csv** from before, and writes seperate 7 second video files for each event.
+Next, the python script [ExtractFrames.py](./ExtractFrames.py) takes the events and timestamps from **FramesShort.csv** from before, and writes seperate 7 second video files for each event.
 To run the script, run:

 ```
 python ExtractFrames.py [VidName]